(a) our website at www.kodypay.com;

 The KodyPay Offering is not intended for children and we do not knowingly collect data relating to children.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.
 We also recommend that you save and print a copy of this policy for future reference.

-While this policy is primarily aimed at those who use the KodyPay Offering as a customer, we will also explain in this policy the extent to which we will collect or otherwise process your personal data if you if you work for one of our Partners to deliver the KodyPay Offering.
+While this policy is primarily aimed at those who use the KodyPay Offering as a customer, we will also explain in this policy the extent to which we will collect or otherwise process your personal data if you work for or with one of our Partners to deliver the KodyPay Offering.

 2. Contact details